-- I. COUNTY will pay CONTRACTOR as per the following instructions: - A. COUNTY will reimburse CONTRACTOR at a rate of \$200 dollars per training session.
-No more than \$5000 dollars may be reimbursed in a single month. - B. COUNTY must receive all reports within thirty (30) days following the period covered in the report, or as otherwise specified in Exhibit A. - C. Failure to submit correct and accurate reports to the COUNTY within the stated timeframes and as outlined in EXHIBIT A will delay the next payment to the CONTRACTOR. - D. CONTRACTOR shall invoice COUNTY on an approved invoice monthly (Attachment 2).
-Invoice of services must be received by the tenth (10th) of the month for services rendered the previous month.
-Billing for services received after the tenth (10th) of the month will not be honored. - E. COUNTY has up to thirty (30) days to reimburse CONTRACTOR for correctly submitted invoices for services provided by CONTRACTOR. - F. Data reports or invoices submitted incorrectly, incompletely, or inaccurately will be rejected by the COUNTY within thirty (30) days.
-CONTRACTOR will have thirty (30) days from the rejected report/invoice to complete corrections or the invoice will not be paid without COUNTY BHRS Director approval. - G. Invoices submitted later than 30 days following the period covered in the report must be submitted with a justification letter, and must be approved by COUNTY or will not be paid. - H. CONTRACTOR shall submit invoices and reports to:
+- C. COUNTY shall receive all reports within thirty (30) days following the period covered in the report, or as otherwise specified in Exhibit A-2. - D. Failure to submit correct and accurate reports to COUNTY within the stated timeframes and as outlined in Exhibit A-2 shall delay the next payment to CONTRACTOR. - E. CONTRACTOR shall invoice COUNTY on an approved invoice monthly (Attachment 3).
+Invoice of services shall be received by the tenth (10th) of the month for services rendered the previous month.
+Billing for services received after the tenth (10th) of the month shall not be honored. - F. COUNTY has up to thirty (30) days to reimburse CONTRACTOR for correctly submitted invoices for services provided by CONTRACTOR. - G. Data reports or invoices submitted incorrectly, incompletely, or inaccurately shall be rejected by COUNTY within thirty (30) days.
+CONTRACTOR shall have thirty (30) days from the rejected report/invoice to complete corrections or the invoice shall not be paid without COUNTY Director of Health Services approval. - H. Invoices submitted later than thirty (30) days following the period covered in the report shall be submitted with a justification letter, and shall be approved by COUNTY or they shall not be paid.

+I. CONTRACTOR shall submit invoices and reports to:

 COUNTY OF MENDOCINO

 Behavioral Health and Recovery Services

-1120 S. Dora Street
+1120 South Dora Street

 Ukiah, CA 95482

 Attn: Jenine Miller cc: MHSA Coordinator

-I. Payments under this Agreement shall not exceed Thirty Thousand Dollars (\$30,000) for PEI services for the term of this Agreement.
+2. The compensation payable to CONTRACTOR as defined in the Definition of Services, Exhibit A-2, shall not exceed Thirty-Five Thousand Dollars (\$35,000) for services for the term of this Agreement.

-[END OF PAYMENT TERMS B-2]
+[END OF PAYMENT TERMS - EXHIBIT B-2]